nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view a profile using the contact's name.
+1. User requests to view a profile using the contact's full name.
 2. EduMate shows the contact's profile in the profile panel.

    Use case ends.

 **Extensions**

 * 1a.
-The given name is not found.
+The given full name is not found.
     * 1a1.
 EduMate shows an error message.

 **Use case: UC10 - View a contact's information by index**